 So if it’s someone you have a strong relationship with and they happen to be in a good mood, chances are high, they’ll end up interpreting your message positively.
 But if you don’t have an established relationship with them and they’re in a bad mood—say they just left a negative meeting—there’s a good chance they’ll interpret your message negatively (even if that’s not how it was intended).

 Of course, this isn’t only applicable to texts, emails, and other word-specific communication platforms.
 It’s entirely possible to communicate incongruently in a face-to-face meeting.
-For example: If you enter a meeting in a bad mood, that’s probably going to come across in your communication.
+For example: If you enter a meeting in a bad mood, that’s probably going to come across in your communication skills.